-Format:<aut-num> <routing policy expression>, multiple lines.
-Where:

-<aut-num> refers to your AS neighbor.

-<routing policy expression> is explained in the as-in definition Example:
+Format: <aut-num> <routing policy expression>, multiple lines.
+Where <aut-num> refers to your AS neighbor. <routing policy expression> is explained in the as-in definition as-out: AS786 RIPE-DB AND NOT (AS978 LOCAL)

-as-out: AS1104 AS978 as-out: AS1755 ANY

-as-out: AS786 RIPE-DB AND NOT (AS978 LOCAL)

 default:

 An indication of how default routing is done.